vhaghani26/python_focus_group/Session_03/session3.md

 ## Python Scripts

 The majority of the time, you will be running Python scripts, not command line Python.
-Navigate to your `session_01` directory (you should know how to do this now, but please ask if you are still confused).
-Using `nano`, edit the `hello_world.py` file we created earlier.
+Navigate to your `session_03` directory (you should know how to do this now, but please ask if you are still confused).
+Since we created `hello_world.py` last week, but did not do anything to it, we will move it to `session_03`.
+We can use the `mv` command we learned last week to do so.
+Then, we will use `nano` to edit the `hello_world.py` file.

 ```
+mv ../session_02/hello_world.py .
 nano hello_world.py
 ```